censusapi

 Variable groups

-For some surveys, particularly the American Community Survey and
+For some surveys, including the American Community Survey and

 Decennial Census, you can get many related variables at once using a